DoradoRodriguez/DoradoRodriguez/README.md

 - 🌱 I’m currently learning **JavaScript - TypeScript**

-- 👨‍💻 All of my projects are available at [https://github.com/DoradoRodriguez](https://github.com/DoradoRodriguez)
+- 👨‍💻 All of my projects are available at [My Profile](https://github.com/DoradoRodriguez)

 - 💬 Ask me about **Python**